 - Finally, you will get all your rows reversed horizontally.

-Read More: How to Open Workbook from Path Using Excel VBA (4 Examples)
+Read More: How to Use Excel VBA to Reverse String

 These were all the steps you can follow in Excel to reverse rows.
 Hopefully, you can now easily create the needed adjustment in rows.
 I sincerely hope you learned something and enjoyed this guide.
 Please let us know in the comments section below if you have any queries or recommendations.